minima52/digital-garden/_pages/reading.md

 ---
 layout: page
-title: Library
+title: Reading
-permalink: /library
+permalink: /reading
 ---

-`/library`
+`/reading`

 A list of books I’ve read.
 Visit my Goodreads account for a full collection of books I’ve read to date.